inuits/git-training/index.md

     git commit

+## Skip staging

-## Or skip the staging step and immediately commit:
+Or skip the staging step and immediately commit:

     git commit -a